• Home

 At a moment when generative artists are renewing painting, Verostko’s brush plottings prove that the physical and the digital have always been in dialogue.
 His work also unites Western and Chinese traditions in a way that foreshadows the global conversation that has become a hallmark of digital art since the NFT.
 Today, RCS is pleased to bring together two generations of artists in a conversation for the ages.

-Right Click Save's editor-in-chief, Alex Estorick, together with an international group of generative artists recently interviewed the Center's namesake, Roman Verostko.
+Right Click Save's editor-in-chief, Alex Estorick, together with an international group of generative artists interviewed the Center's namesake, Roman Verostko.
 Their discussion explores Verostko's history of creative coding, the legacies of algorithms in art, as well as the projects he's working on now.
 Click here to read this insight-filled, intergenerational dialogue.

 Picture